vitchester/fluent-plugin-splunk-hec/README.md

 Indicates if insecure SSL connection is allowed, i.e. do not verify the server's certificate.

 Default value: `false`.

+###Net::HTTP::Persistent parameters (optional)
+The following parameters can be used for tuning HTTP connections

+####idle_timeout (integer)
+If a connection has not been used for this number of seconds it will automatically be reset upon the next use to avoid attempting to send to a closed connection.

+Default value: `5`.

+nil means no timeout.

+####read_timeout (integer)
+The amount of time allowed between reading two chunks from the socket.

+Default value: `nil`.

+nil means no timeout.
+####open_timeout (integer)
+The amount of time to wait for a connection to be opened.

+Default value: `nil`.

+nil means no timeout.

 ## About Buffer